Current State of Senior Isolation and Hunger

 Even the most independent among us, if fortunate to live long enough, may experience a decline in mobility or health that can strip away our independence and diminish the quality of our lives.
 Great advances in medicine have extended our average life expectancy to a record high of 78.7 years.
 Living longer means more years spent in the struggles that accompany old age.
 Add to that the increase in geographic mobility of our families and the result is millions of seniors left behind, hungry and alone.

-- 20 percent of all seniors in Texas are at risk of hunger, the sixth highest rate of senior hunger in the nation (Source: The State of Senior Hunger in America 2012).
+- 17 percent of all seniors in Texas are at risk of hunger

 - Almost 40 percent of Meals on Wheels recipients report needing assistance with one or more of the activities of normal daily living compared with only 6 percent of the total US population, making them more at risk for institutionalization (Source: United States Administration on Aging).